rcowham/gitp4transfer/README.md

 ## gitp4transfer - Go version

-The intent of this is to process `git fast-export` files ad import then into Helix Core.
+The intent of this is to process `git fast-export` files and import then into Helix Core.
+It does this by creating a Helix Core checkpoint file (and associated archive files).

-As of 2022/04/19 - this is not yet functional!
+This is documented in: [GitP4Transfer.adoc](doc/GitP4Transfer.adoc#gitp4transfer-tool-for-git-and-plastic-scm-migrations)

+It is considered to be in beta release.